MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/display.md

 |ButtonPressed|[Text value](../variable-data-types.md#text-value)|The text of the button pressed|

 > [!NOTE]
-> The value of the ButtonPressed variable will always be in English, regardless of the current locale settings in Power Automate for desktop.
+> The value of the ButtonPressed variable is always in English, regardless of the current locale settings in Power Automate for desktop.

 ### <a name="showmessagedialog_onerror"></a> Exceptions